Hugh Hay: Family background and education

 He was the eldest of three sons born to The Reverend Reynell Wreford Hay and his wife Margaret Alice (née Bolton).
 His grandfather William Hay was a merchant and ship owner from Bishopwearmouth, while his uncle, William Delisle Hay, was a novelist and mycologist.

 At the time of his birth his father was teaching at Newchurch Grammar School, Lancashire, but in 1892 was appointed the rector of Garsdon and Lea in Wiltshire.
 He was educated at Armstrong College, Newcastle (then part of Durham University, now part of Newcastle University).

 World War I

-After serving as a cadet in the Officers' Training Corps, on 27 January 1915 Hay was commissioned as a second lieutenant (on probation) in the 3rd Battalion, West Yorkshire Regiment, alongside his brothers Guy Baldwin Hay (1890–1951) and Roger Bolton Hay (1895–1917).
+After serving as a cadet in the Officers' Training Corps, on 27 January 1915, almost six months after the British entry into World War I, Hay was commissioned as a second lieutenant (on probation) in the 3rd (Militia) Battalion, West Yorkshire Regiment, alongside his brothers Guy Baldwin Hay (1890–1951) and Roger Bolton Hay (1895–1917).

-On 2 February 1916 he was appointed a temporary supernumerary lieutenant, and on 24 June, while attached to the 1st Battalion of the West Yorkshires, was awarded the Military Cross.
+On 2 February 1916 he was appointed a temporary supernumerary lieutenant, and on 24 June, while attached to the 1st Battalion of the West Yorkshires, was awarded the Military Cross (MC).
 His citation read: